-In comparison to the previous year, the Group sales of the KATEK Group grew by EUR 143.0 million or 26.5 % from EUR 540.1 million to EUR 683.1 million.
-This growth must be viewed positively in light of the supply bottlenecks in the semiconductor market.
+In comparison to the previous year, the Group sales of the KATEK Group grew by EUR 99.7 million or 14.6% from EUR 683.1 million to EUR 782.8 million.
+This marks the fourth year in succession in which double-digit growth in the Group's revenue has been achieved, which is viewed very positively.